lmnts/PODD/Software/Libraries/README.md

 - **Sensirion SPS30 (†):**
   <https://github.com/paulvha/sps30>

   Paul van Haastrecht's SPS30 library is easier to use than the official Sensirion Arduino libraries.
 The version here has been modified to exclude I2C code (not used by PODDs).
+A bug has also been fixed in where the stop routine was sending the start command instead.
 - **Time library:**
   <https://github.com/PaulStoffregen/Time>
 - **TimeAlarms (†):**